-1. Insert the first previously programmed coded key into the ignition and turn the ignition from the 3 (OFF) position to the 4 (ON) position (maintain ignition in the 4 (ON) position for at least one second, but no more than ten seconds).
+1. Insert the first previously programmed coded key into the ignition and turn the ignition from the 3 (off) position to the 4 (on) position (maintain ignition in the 4 (on) position for at least one second, but no more than 10 seconds).

-- 2. Turn ignition from the 4 (ON) position back to the 3 (OFF) - position in order to remove the first coded key from the ignition. - 3.
-Within ten seconds of removing the first coded key, insert the second previously programmed coded key into the ignition and turn the ignition from the 3 (OFF) position to the 4 (ON) position (maintain ignition in the 4 (ON) position for at least one second but no more than ten seconds). - 4.
-Turn the ignition from the 4 (ON) position back to the 3 (OFF) position in order to remove the second coded key from the ignition. - 5.
-Within 10 seconds of removing the second coded key, insert the new unprogrammed key (new key/valet key) into the ignition and turn the ignition from the 3 (OFF) position to the 4 (ON) position (maintain ignition in the 4 (ON) position for at least one second, but no more than ten seconds).
+- 2. Turn ignition from the 4 (on) position back to the 3 (off) position in order to remove the first coded key from the ignition. - 3.
+After three seconds but within 10 seconds of removing the first coded key, insert the second previously programmed coded key into the ignition and turn the ignition from the 3 (off) position to the 4 (on) position (maintain ignition in the 4 (on) position for at least one second but no more than 10 seconds). - 4.
+Turn the ignition from the 4 (on) position back to the 3 (off) position in order to remove the second coded key from the ignition. - 5.
+After three seconds but within 10 seconds of removing the second coded key, insert the new unprogrammed key (new key/valet key) into the ignition and turn the ignition from the 3 (off) position to the 4 (on) position (maintain ignition in the 4 (on) position for at least one second, but no more than 10 seconds).
 This step will program your new key to a coded key. - 6.
 To program additional new unprogrammed key(s), repeat Steps 1 through 5.